Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Results and discussion

-Fig. \ref{diff-Charg} shows the charge density difference relative to atomic charge density, in which yellow and blue surfaces are related to the charge accumulation and depletion.
+The $r$-CoN$_4$ and $s$-CoN$_4$ monolayers are taken as examples to display the electronic structures of $r$-$M$N$_4$ and $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co).
+Fig. \ref{diff-Charg}(a) and \ref{diff-Charg}(b) show the charge density difference of $r$-CoN$_4$ and $s$-CoN$_4$ relative to atomic charge density, in which yellow and blue surfaces are related to the charge accumulation and depletion.
 Yellow surfaces between N-N atoms and N-Co atoms indicate the formation of N-N covalent bond and N-Co coordination bond, while three yellow pockets around N atom represent three $sp^2$ orbitals.
-Fig. \ref{dxy-spxpy-dos} shows the projected density of states on atomic orbitals.
+Fig. \ref{diff-Charg}(c) shows the projected density of states of $r$-CoN$_4$ on atomic orbitals.
 The states of $s$, $p_x$, and p$_y$ orbitals distribute in the almost same energy range, which is consistent with the $sp^2$ hybridization of $s$, $p_x$, and p$_y$ orbitals.
-Furthermore, the Co $d_{xy}$ orbital also has the similar distribution in energy space, which indicate one $sp^2$ orbital of N atom links to the Co $d_{xy}$ orbital to form a $\sigma$-type coordination bond.
-Fig. \ref{dxy-spxpy-dos}(a) shows the N $p_z$ and Co $d_{xz}$/$d_{yz}$ orbitals distributed in the same energy scope, which correspond the formation of $\pi$ bond from the hybridization of $p_z$ and $d_{xz}$/$d_{yz}$ orbitals.
+Furthermore, the Co $d_{xy}$ orbital also has the similar distribution in energy space, which indicates one $sp^2$ orbital of N atom links to the Co $d_{xy}$ orbital to form a $\sigma$-type coordination bond.
+Fig. \ref{diff-Charg}(d) shows the N $p_z$ and Co $d_{xz}$/$d_{yz}$ orbitals distributed in the same energy scope, which corresponds the formation of $\pi$ bond from the hybridization of $p_z$ and $d_{xz}$/$d_{yz}$ orbitals.
 For N atom, the summary of charges in $s$, $p_x$, and p$_y$ orbitals are 3.81 electron, which is in agreement with the picture of $sp^2$ hybridization and lone pair electrons filled in one $sp^2$ orbital.
 In addition, the length of N-N and Co-N bonds in $s$-$M$N$_4$ and $r$-$M$N$_4$ are 1.34 $\sim$ 1.36 \AA, which is between single N-N bond (1.45 \AA) and double N-N bond (1.25 \AA).
 The length of Co-N bond is 1.82 \AA, less than the length of Co-N ionic bond (about 1.86 \AA~ or more).
 The shortening of N-N and Co-N bonds is ascribed to the conjugated effect, similar to the short C-C bond in graphene due to the large $\pi$ bond.